cmunnis/BERT_vs_Transformer-XL/README.md

 **Goal for Next Week**:
 We need to implement spreadsheet input functionality, make a unified spreadsheet input and output function with an increased data pool size past 512 tokens, and implement question answering on Transformer-XL to mirror the question answering on BERT.

+**4/18/20**:
+- *Edward*
+  Implemented an improved BERT QA system that can be found within bert-qa-advanced.py.
+This file allows us to run large batch tests on BERT's question answering, it also has an improved output style.
+  Implemented a basic QA pipeline for transformers-xl, also reviewed documentation on how others have utilized transformer-xl for QA: https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/reports/default/15766157.pdf, as this type of behavior isn't what transformer-xl is designed/optimized for.
+   For next week I will be changing our other tests (Named Entity Recognition, Next Sentence Prediction, Token Recognition and Summarization) to utilize the same testing structure.